Oregon Public Works Bond

 “State government bodies, local government bodies and special government bodies.”

 Therefore, construction projects or improvements for any Oregon government entity exceeding $100,000 will require an Oregon Public Works Bond that must be filed with the Oregon Construction Contractors Board (CCB).
 The $100,000 threshold includes the combined value of work performed by every person paid by a contractor or subcontractor in any manner for the person’s work on the project.
-This includes both General Contractors and Subcontractors on public works projects.
+This includes both general contractors and Subcontractors on public works projects.
 Donated labor and material are excluded from the $100,000 threshold.
 The full requirements can be found here.

 Non-Contractors